 Your project is not affected if any of the following apply:

-- Your project started with Draw Requests tool, but did not have Draw Request change orders prior to switching to the Requisitions tool.
+- Your project started with Draw Requests tool, but did not have Draw Request change orders prior to switching to the Requisitions (now Subcontractor Invoices) tool.

-- Your project started with the Requestion tool.
+- Your project started with the Requisitions or Invoices tool.

 What should I do?

-For affected projects, it is recommended that you create a second budget view (see Set up a New Budget View), remove the Job to Date Costs (and Requisitions) column, and apply that view to those projects.
-The Commitment Summary view, Custom Reporting, and Requisitions to Date report are not affected since they do not report Requisition values per cost code.
+For affected projects, it is recommended that you create a second budget view (see Set up a New Budget View), remove the Job to Date Costs (and Invoices) column, and apply that view to those projects.
+The Commitment Summary view, Custom Reporting, and Invoices to Date report are not affected since they do not report Invoice values per cost code.